estnltk/eval_experiments_lrec_2020/README.md

 	* Environment with Python 3.6 that has [EstNLTK v1.6.4beta](https://github.com/estnltk/estnltk), [StanfordNLP v0.2.0](https://stanfordnlp.github.io/stanfordnlp/), and [tqdm](https://github.com/tqdm/tqdm) installed;

 ## Experiment steps

+Experiment scripts and additional files can be found from the folder `'scripts_and_data'`.

 ### 1. Preprocessing